rfshelley/Documentation/getting-started/first-smartapp.rst

 We have two devices.
 A motion sensor, and a switch.
-We can manipulate the motion sensor by choosing "active" or "inactive" and clicking the play button.
+We can manipulate the motion sensor by choosing *active* or *inactive* and clicking the play button.
-The same with the switch, it can be "on" or "off".
+The same with the switch, it can be *on* or *off*.
 We wrote our SmartApp to turn the switch on when motion is detected, so let's give that a try.
-Choose "active" if it's not already selected and then hit the play button.
+Choose *active* if it's not already selected and then hit the play button.
 You should see the switch should go on:

 .. image:: ../img/getting-started/first-smartapp/ide-simulator-actuated.png